Caravan site - Licences and permissions

 How to apply

-To ensure your application is processed:
+To ensure your application is processed you must:

-• Complete all sections of the application form
+• complete all sections of the application form

-• Provide any required supporting documentation
+• provide any required supporting documentation

-• Pay the required fee in full (if applicable)
+• pay the required fee in full (if applicable)

 Apply for a licence